Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/docs/_index.md

 ---
-title: "Documentation"
-linkTitle: "Documentation"
+title: "What is Quality Assurance DAO ?"
+linkTitle: "What is Quality Assurance DAO ?"
 weight: 20
 menu:
   main:
     weight: 20
 ---

-## What is Quality Assurance DAO ?

 Quality Assurance DAO (QA-DAO) is an ongoing open source project that provides support for the Cardano Project Catalyst Community.